nfoxen/hello-world/README.md

 # hello-world
-This is the first repository\n
+This is the first repository

 Rage, rage against the dying of the light